SkBlaz/autobot/docfiles/updates.rst

 3. 20.5.21 -> Added a fully language-agnostic version accessible as representation_type = "neurosymbolic".
 This representation includes topic-level features and document graph-based information.
 Also added the "neurosymbolic-lite", a less memory-intensive version suitable for larger datasets.
 In the future, the selection of the mode of operation will be automated based on metadata.
 4. 17.5.21 -> Added the contextual learner via `sentence-transformers` to the `neurosymbolic` representation (beta)
 5. 30.5.21 -> Refactored the parallelism and upsampling parts, changed default to be suitable for the multilingual setting.
+5. 17.8.21 -> Multiple new representation types + a Dockerized API